Goodwill Hosts Donation Drive at Portland Sea Dogs

 For a list of acceptable donations, please visit Goodwill’s website.
 Donations to Goodwill are sold in stores throughout Maine.
 Revenue from store sales supports Goodwill’s programs throughout the state that help people get back to work and strengthen local communities.

-Goodwill Industries of Northern New England has a 10-year goal of being instrumental in moving 10,000 households out of poverty in our territory of Maine, New Hampshire and northern Vermont.
+Goodwill Industries of Northern New England has a 10-year goal of being instrumental in moving 10,000 households out of poverty and into stability in our territory of Maine, New Hampshire and northern Vermont.

 We not only create training opportunities and jobs within Goodwill, our Workforce Services helps local businesses build their own workforce.
-As an employer of nearly 2,000 people and a social service provider, we have a unique perspective that can help other employers find and keep reliable employees.
+As an employer of more than 2,000 people and a social service provider, we have a unique perspective that can help other employers find and keep reliable employees.

 Goodwill Neurorehabilitation Services in Portland, Maine and Lewiston, Maine offers comprehensive brain injury services and treatment options for people with acquired brain injuries.
 At Goodwill Neurorehabilitation Services, comprehensive, community-based therapies are provided to assist individuals with cognitive, emotional and physical needs – so lives can get back on track after a brain injury.